PrisWen/SUSE-Scholarship-Cloud-Native/README.md

 ### #daily_scrum
   1. Yesterday I learned about Application Deployment
-  2. Today I reviewed the resource 'The Docker Handbook'
+  2. Today I reviewed the resource 'The Docker Handbook' by Freecodecamp
   3. No blockers
   I would like to encourage @Nuria.Malet and @susyjam